 You need to be genuinely interested in the subject matter.
 You may not care about a monkey learning to boil potatoes on its own but show some sympathy.
 You may not care about the position of African Americans in the nineteenth century but try to feel their pain.

-If you are not interested in the topic of discussion, your brain feels burdened to do this task.
-As a reaction, your brain shuts itself off passing you lesser information.
+If you are not interested in the topic of discussion, your brain feels burdened.
+As a reaction, your brain shuts itself off, filtering important information.
 On the contrary, if you are curious to know about the Winter Olympics games (for example), chances are your brain will pass more information to you.
 You will retain more information about being fatigued.